 MND affects the ability to move

-On top of all the care and support delivered by State Associations, funding for advocacy, information and research is also immensely important.
-The State MND Associations, together with MND Australia and MND Research Australia, form the only national network focussed on improving the lives of all Australians living with MND.
+On top of all the care and support delivered by State MND organisations, funding for advocacy, information and research is also immensely important.
+The State MND organisations, together with MND Australia and MND Research Australia, form the only national network focussed on improving the lives of all Australians living with MND.
 For over 35 years this national network has helped increase understanding of the disease, advocated for improvements in care and funded world-class research in the search to find treatments, better models of care, and ultimately a cure.